Smlep/Smlep.github.io/_posts/2019-02-01-smlepnews.md

 Once I had gathered everything I wanted, I had to decide how the results would be brought to me and when.

-The when was an easy question, indeed I designed most of the **API** calls to get information for today, so I chose that I wanted to get the results daily.
+The when was an easy question, indeed, I designed most of the **API** calls to get information for today, so I decided that I wanted to get the results daily.

-But how was a most trickier question...
+But how was a trickier question...

 Command Line Tool
 =================

-The easiest thing I could do was to simply do command line calls to my python program and display the formatted output on my computer's shell every time I wanted to have this information.
+The easiest thing I could do was to simply do command line calls to my **Python** program and display the formatted output on my computer's shell every time I wanted to have this information.

-This is pretty easy, I simply had to write a few functions to format the data I gathered from the different **API**s and have an entry file, which once called would make all the calls, format the output and display them to me.
+This is pretty easy, I simply had to write a few functions to format the data I gathered from the different **API**s and have an entry **Python** file, which once executed would make all the calls, format the output and display them to me.

 With a few tricks, I could have made this as a simple shell command I could call from anywhere (like `showNews`).